suskale/Portfolio/README.md

 # 🌌 Amine Portfolio Website

 Welcome to my personal **portfolio website**, a modern showcase of my projects, skills, and contact information.
-The website features smooth animations, typing effects, responsive design, and a clean dark red theme.
+The website features smooth animations, typing effects, responsive design, and a clean Dark Neon Blue theme.

----

-## 🔗 Live Demo
-You can preview the portfolio locally by opening `index.html` in a modern browser.
-Or access the online demo here: [Live Demo](https://saboo24.github.io/Sabo/)

 ---